-The following conditions indicate a moisture problem inside the home:
+Signs of a moisture problem inside the home include:

 - Water leaks and stains on walls

 - Water or dampness on windows and other cool surfaces